 Within the category of noodle stir fries, you’ll find further distinctions.
-Two popular choices include chow mein (noodles par-cooked, then finished in the pan) and lo mein (noodles that are cooked all the way through, then added to the pan with the sauce; lo mein is also usually saucier).
+Two popular choices include chow mein (noodles par-cooked, then finished in the pan) and lo mein (in Beef Lo Mein, for example, its noodles that are cooked all the way through, then added to the pan with the sauce.
+Lo mein is also usually saucier.).

 Today’s noodle stir fry recipe is a bit of a “both and.”
 The noodles finish cooking in the pan (like chow mein), but they are also saucy (like lo mein).
 They keep the spirit of more authentic noodle stir fry recipes (there’s very little oil), but offer the takeout satisfaction of the stir fries I grew up loving as a kid (gotta have that sauce!).

 Just about every aspect of this twist on Chinese stir fry noodles is adaptable.
 This is a catch-all recipe, and it wants you to succeed.

 Let’s start with the recipe’s namesake: the noodles.
 We have options here.

 For this recipe, I recommend any kind of thicker, longer noodles that will hold up to lots of tossing in the pan.
 I also like to use whole grain options where possible to enhance the recipe’s nutritional benefits.

 - Soba Noodles.
 Noodles made from buckwheat flour, giving them a hint of earthy flavor.

 - Japanese Udon Noodles.
 Thick, chewy wheat noodles that have a neutral taste, making them perfect for stir fries.